 Care navigators.
 With our patient-centered care model, patients who might be candidates for HIPEC work directly with a new patient coordinator.
 The coordinator will introduce you to the program, gather your medical records and schedule a physician consultation.
 An advanced practice provider will review your medical records and coordinate additional appointments.
 Our goal is to “cluster” appointments for the convenience of patients, especially for individuals and family members traveling to Froedtert Hospital from a distance.

 First visit.
 During your first visit, you will meet with a HIPEC surgeon and other cancer specialists.
-The entire physician team works together to determine your best treatment course.
+We will review your history, as well as your imaging results, and discuss the options.
+A plan will be formulated with clear steps outlined that could consist of chemotherapy, additional testing or surgery scheduling.
 If HIPEC is right for you, your physician will talk to you about the procedure, discuss the risks and benefits, and explain the recovery process.
 Your involvement in decision making helps us tailor a treatment plan to your specific needs and concerns.
 During your first visit, you will also meet with specially trained cancer nurses, cancer dietitians, counselors and physical therapists.

 Support services.
 Our “HIPEC Buddy” program gives you the opportunity with talk to another patient who has previously undergone the HIPEC procedure.
 Your buddy is available to answer your questions about HIPEC, help you understand what to expect and talk through your concerns.
 Our team will also help you address your personal, financial and family issues through the many support services available in our Jeffrey C. Siegel Quality of Life Center.